bhanufyi/pg-stress/readme.md

     - User emails and phone numbers are generated using Python and a Zipf distribution for a realistic distribution of data..
 3. **Comprehensive Analysis**:
     - SQL queries provide insights into the structure and size of the database, as well as user behavior patterns (e.g., email distribution).

+### Future Plans for Improving Data Generation Performance

+To significantly reduce the time taken for database population, consider the following strategies:

+1. **Batch Inserts**:
+    - Insert multiple rows in a single query (e.g., 1000 users, emails, or phone numbers per query).
+    - This reduces the overhead of individual insert operations.
+2. **Parallel Processing**:
+    - Use Python's `concurrent.futures` or `multiprocessing` module to parallelize data generation and inserts.
+    - Divide the data into chunks and assign each chunk to a separate process or thread.
+3. **Copy Command for Bulk Inserts**:
+    - Generate data in CSV files and use PostgreSQL's `COPY` command for bulk importing.
+    - This is faster than executing `INSERT` queries for large datasets.
+4. **Temporary Table Usage**:
+    - Insert data into a temporary table without constraints or indexes, then transfer it to the main tables.
+    - Constraints and indexes can be re-enabled after the bulk insert.
+5. **Database Index Management**:
+    - Disable indexes and constraints during data insertion and re-enable them afterward to speed up writes.
+6. **Connection Pooling**:
+    - Use a connection pooler like `pgbouncer` to optimize database connections and reduce connection overhead.
+7. **Use of Parallel Transactions**:
+    - Open multiple connections to the database and distribute insert operations among them.
+8. **Optimized UUID Generation**:
+    - Generate UUIDs in Python using libraries like `uuid` or `nanoid` to avoid relying on PostgreSQL's `uuid_generate_v4()` during inserts.
+9. **Avoid Autocommit**:
+    - Use transaction batching (e.g., commit every 10,000 inserts) to reduce transaction overhead.
+10. **Pre-generate Related Data**:
+    - Generate users, emails, and phone numbers independently, then load them in parallel without waiting for sequential dependencies.